 Over the warm summer months, it’s not unusual for cats to spend more time outdoors.
 Now, as the temperatures begin to drop, you’ll probably notice your feline friends start to spend more time indoors.
 Those hiding places that have been forgotten for months will be rediscovered.
 The clothes you’ve washed and ironed but not yet put away will become cosy nests - best get those lint rollers ready!
 And your warm lap will, once more, become your kitty’s favourite place to recline.

 I know autumn is here when my own cat graces me with his presence once more.
 It’s a welcome change and one of my favourite things about the new season.

-The falling leaves provide much entertainment for cats - young ones, in particular.
-So too do mice, squirrels and other animals that are busy preparing for the winter.
+The falling leaves provide much entertainment for cats - particularly young ones.
+So too do mice, squirrels and other animals busy preparing for the winter.
 My cat, and the ones that we look after at this time of year, enjoy watching these critters move around the garden - and it’s not unusual for us humans to start finding more ‘presents’ now September is here.